sahani-deriv/ZemogaPosts/README.md

 - Hive greatly outperforms SQLite and SharedPreferences when it comes to writing or deleting which is why Hive has been used to handle caching.
 - Cubit has been used for state management.
 It interacts with the posts_repository and updates the state by which widget renders according to it.
 Cubit is a simple state management that abandons the concept of events from BloC to make emitting states easier.
 In the case of app, BloC is not needed in my opinion.

+## Alternatives

+- Using separate cubit to handle favorites with bloc to bloc communication acting as means to handle posts and favorite.
+This can implemented later with more time.
+- Could have used same hive box to store favorites by adding isFavorite parameter to the Post model.
+- In this project, there is a separate hive box to store the favorite posts which has kept everything well separated and easy for modification.
+Only con is that, there is an extra hive box for this.

 ## Improvements (if supported by the project timeline)

 - [ ] More fined grained exception handling.